ivanmorhunn/HoneypotLab/README.md

 <h1>HoneypotLab</h1>

 <h2>📝 Description</h2>
-In this lab I've created a honeypot virtual machine through Microsoft Azure with analytics workspace
+In this lab, I’ve set up a honeypot virtual machine within Microsoft Azure, leveraging the power of the cloud to create a controlled environment for monitoring and studying cyber threats.
 <br />